 Tai Jin House (aka.
 Buck House)

 The former home of the Administrator of Christmas Island, this historic property sits on the cliff edge with a view of both Flying Fish Cove and the expansive Indian Ocean.
-The two storey property is now a function venue and a museum, but at the time of writing (December 2017), was inaccessible due to a landslide on the access road.
-Please check with the Visitors Center if access to the property had been resorted when you are on the Island.
+The two storey property is now a function venue and a museum, and well worth a walk out to – if just for the view alone – whilst you are visiting the Shire of Christmas Island.